Yorko/mlcourse.ai/README.md

 9. Time series analysis with Python
 10. Gradient boosting

-More info in Russian on the [Wiki page](https://github.com/Yorko/mlcourse_open/wiki/About-the-course-in-Russian) of the repository.
+More info in Russian is available on the [Wiki page](https://github.com/Yorko/mlcourse_open/wiki/About-the-course-in-Russian) of the repository.